Tommi Liimatta

 Tommi Liimatta (born 14 January 1976 in Kemi, Finland) is a musician, writer and a poet most famous for being the singer, songwriter and lyricist for the rock group Absoluuttinen Nollapiste.
-His other works include a novel, a prose poem collection, three comic books and two solo albums (Liimatan Pan Alley, 1996 and Tropical Cocktail, 2006).
+His other works include a novel, a prose poem collection, three comic books and three solo albums (Liimatan Pan Alley, 1996, Tropical Cocktail, 2006 and Rokokoo Computer, 2016).
 He has also illustrated most of the album covers for Absoluuttinen Nollapiste.